DEVO27/Banking-System/README.md

 * [Getting Started](#Getting-Started)

 ## Luhn algorithm
-- The [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) is a widely used mathematical formula that will be used to validate the authenticity of identification numbers of our generated credit card numbers.
+- The [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) is a widely known mathematical formula used to validate the authenticity of identification numbers of our generated credit card numbers.
+This program implements this algorithm to authenticate its generated card numbers.
 The first six digits in the program known as the MII or (Major Industry Identifier) will always start with 400000.
 The proceeding numbers are randomly generated along with the corresponding PIN cardmember.
 The pin is a randomly generated card number from 0000 to 9999.